jsbots/AutoFish/README.md

 Instead of another PC you can use a Virtual Machine for either Hardware or MediaMTX approach.
 There are a lot of guides how to install and use VM, so I won't cover it here (Personally tested it on VMware).

- Make sure your VM uses **Bridge** type of **Network Connection** if you use it with MediaMTX server.
+- Make sure your VM uses **Bridge** type of **Network Connection** if you use it with MediaMTX server.
+- When setting Fishing Zone while using MediaMTX the stream image might be green, just minimize your VM window then focus it again.

- If you want to use it with Hardware capture device, make sure to connect it to the VM instead of host PC *(you connect it to your GPU and then to your USB and after it detects a new hardware you choose it work for VM only)*.
+- If you want to use it with Hardware capture device, make sure to connect it to the VM instead of host PC *(you connect it to your GPU and then to your USB and after it detects a new hardware you choose it work for VM only)*.

 ## Download :open_file_folder: